-- 4 cups sugar
+- 4 cups granulated sugar

 - 3/4 cup water

-- 1 pkg.
-SURE-JELL Fruit Pectin*
+- 1 box Sure Jell Fruit Pectin (*see note)

 - Containers to put the jam in - I like to use half-pint mason jars

 - Measure exactly 2 cups of strawberries into a large bowl.
 (It's really important to measure the berries and sugar exactly, or the jam will not set properly.)

 - Once boiling, stir for 1 min.
 Remove from heat and add it to the strawberry mixture.

 - Cover with lids and allow to stand at room temperature for 24 hours.

-- After 24 hours you can store jam in the refrigerator for up to 3 weeks or freeze it for up to 1 year!
+- After 24 hours you can store jam in the refrigerator for up to 4 weeks or freeze it for up to 1 year!